 Approved government sponsored student loans recipients will have their program/student fees automatically deducted from their student loans.
 The lending institution will forward the payment directly to the College if the proper process is followed.

 Students who have not received their student loans by their program start date must contact one of the Student Service Centres to discuss payment arrangements.
 Failure to do so will result in the levy of a late fee.

 Students whose loan applications are not approved are responsible for making payment arrangements immediately upon notification of non-receipt of the loan.
 Students are responsible for payment of their course in full, even if their loan application is not approved.
 All refund procedures and policies apply.

 A student receiving permission to move from one full-time funded program within the College to another will have the unused portion of their program/student fees credited toward the fees for the new program.
-This does not include requests for a transfer of funds from full-time funded programs to Continuing Education or Distance Education Programs.
+This does not include requests for a transfer of funds from full-time funded programs to Continuing Education or Online Education programs.

-Students, who choose to withdraw from their program of studies, including those who choose not to return for an upcoming term, are responsible for the submission of a completed Withdrawal Form for Students in Full Time Programs to one of our Student Service Centres: D101, Notre Dame Campus, or P104, Roblin Centre, Exchange District Campus.
+Students who choose to withdraw from their program of studies, including those who choose not to return for an upcoming term, are responsible for the submission of a completed Full-Time Program Withdrawal Form.

-The effective withdrawal date will be the date the Withdrawal Form for Students in Full Time Programs is received in the Student Service Centre and will determine any eligibility for refund.
+The effective withdrawal date will be the date that the Full-Time Program Withdrawal Form is received by Red River College Polytechnic, and will determine any eligibility for refund.
 Students are responsible for all applicable fees up to the date the withdrawal form has been received by the College.
-Fill out and submit a withdrawal form for students in a full-time program.

 Refunds will be processed in the same manner as the original payment method; however cash and debit payments refunds will be made by cheque or directly deposit to your bank account.